Gozala/selfish/Readme.md

   }
 })

-// All arguments passed to `new` are forwarded to the `initialize` method
+// All arguments passed to the constructor are forwarded to the `initialize`
-// of instance.
-If you want do something different just override `new` :)
+// method of instance.

-var pet = Pet.new('Labrador', 'Benzy')
+var pet = new Pet('Labrador', 'Benzy')
 pet.toString()          // 'Labrador Benzy'
 pet.call('doggy')       // ''
 pet.call('Benzy')       // 'Ruff!
 Ruff!'